 It’s been a relatively heavy week in our community – the suicide of a local weatherman has devastated a lot of people.
 Happiness and relative happiness is something I think about often – and how other people treat you and how you treat yourself can have impact that cuts so deep.
 I recently started watching 13 Reasons Why on Netflix – it’s a beautiful, haunting piece of art that tells the story of a teenage girl’s suicide and the experiences that lead her down this path.
 If you have known me for a while, you’re aware that my life has been touched by suicide and depression, which I will write about someday – but not today – and I believe being happy is a relative state of mind.
 It’s a constant battle to be “HAPPY” – it legitimately doesn’t just happen.
 And if you know me, you know I am a happy, bubbly person.
-But that doesn’t just happen.
 It’s hard work!
-And you can’t always think positive thoughts, or enjoy the moment, or many other of the positive thinking mantras – sometimes the circumstances suck and the universe is plotting against you.
+I wanted to share some of my tips for finding happiness.
+You can’t always think positive thoughts, or enjoy the moment, or many other of the positive thinking mantras – sometimes the circumstances suck and the universe is plotting against you.
 Side note – I have found that life is a series of deaths and rebirths – and also when life truly sucks, it’s because it’s teaching you a lesson.
 I came across this article the other day on Elephant Journal and I thought the bones of the article were great and I wanted to share and put my own spin on things.

 1. It’s the journey, not the destination. – I believe this wholeheartedly.
 There are many journeys to many destinations, and it’s important to realize that you are always on a journey to a destination.

 2. It’s not a thing we search for and find.
 It finds us.
 When we are ready.
 Have you heard the saying “When the student is ready, the teacher appears?”.
 Just do everything you can and don’t give up.
 If you give up you’re taking steps back.
 And you are never closer than you are at this moment.